martius-lab/depRL/docs/source/hyfydy_baselines.rst

              break

-This can affect your performance positively and negatively, depending on the task!
+This can affect your performance positively or negatively, depending on the task!